Allow: 7-9 Hours

 Ride the Sky Waka Gondola from the Ski-field base area at 1630m, right up to 2020m, before beginning the day's walking.
 Once we have ridden the Gondola, we have (only) 650m to ascend until we reach the Dome Ridge, the viewpoint overlooking Ruapehu's Crater Lake.

-Traveling Solo: if no one has booked for the day you have chosen, but you are willing to let others join you, we will book you in at the Join-a-Group rate of NZ$390.00.
-This will reduce to NZ$250.00 if someone else joins onto your trip, or if a trip is already operating on your chose date.
+Traveling Solo: if no one has booked for the day you have chosen, but you are willing to let others join you, we will book you in at the Shared Group rate of NZ$390.00.
+This will reduce to NZ$250.00 if someone else joins onto your trip, or if a trip is already operating on your chosen date.

 Private Guided trip: NZ$395.00 per person for two or more people.

 The tragic eruption that occurred on Whakaari/White Island on Monday 9 December 2019 has not had any affect on any of the volcanoes of Tongariro National Park.
 These continue to be monitored by the appropriate Government Agencies.
 There is always some degree of volcanic risk, but we heed the advice found at https://www.geonet.org.nz/volcano.
 The Department of Conservation has produced the following document showing the potential volcanic hazards affecting the northern side of Mt Ruapehu, to which we have added our approximate hiking route.
 Even when the ski fields and lifts are open, volcanic risk is present.
 If you are uncomfortable with this risk, choose a different track.